 Runway for Hope Ottawa started a new movement by connecting those working in the fashion industry, with their supporters, to hold fashion-based events and to engage Ottawa citizens in local fashion.
 Runway for Hope Ottawa also promotes local musicians by providing them with an opportunity to perform on stage.
 Currently, Runway for Hope Ottawa hosts an annual charity fashion event.
 In the future, the organization plans to increase the number of events held throughout the year.

-Our main goal is to promote local talent in Ottawa’s fashion industry while raising money for local organizations.
+Our main goal is to promote local talent in Ottawa’s fashion industry while raising money for local charities.

-Runway for Hope Ottawa aims to increase the amount of public recognition for local fashion designers and local clothing.
+Runway for Hope Ottawa aims to increase the amount of public awareness for local fashion designers and local clothing.
 A future goal is to eventually have Ottawa recognized for its local fashion talent and to increase tourism to the nation’s capital for this very reason.
 Furthermore, the organization would like to see Ottawa’s fashion designers gain nation-wide recognition by eventually broadening the scope and providing them with exposure in fashion events outside of Ottawa.
 With increasing support for Runway for Hope Ottawa, Canada’s capital has the potential to gain as much recognition as Montreal and Toronto’s fashion industry.